 Factors and Behaviors

 High Blood Pressure (or hypertension) is a significant factor that leads to heart disease and heart failure.
 This is because higher pressure against artery walls over a long time will start to damage them.
-High blood pressure is anything that is 140/90 or higher.
+Hypertension is anything that is 140/90 or higher.

 High cholesterol levels that build up in the arteries can also lead to heart failure.
 This is when there are high levels of LDL (“bad”) cholesterol and not enough HDL (“good”) cholesterol.
 Make sure to include foods with HDL cholesterol such as whole grains, nuts, seed, and olive oil.
 Stay away from foods with the LDL cholesterol—these are foods that contain trans fat, shortening, preservatives, or are deep fried.